 Invest in yourself with Financial Education.

 At UMCU, we're invested in your financial success.
-We hope you'll join us for one or more of these free and informative workshops that help guide you toward a brighter financial future.
+We hope you'll join us for one or more of these free and informative workshops that will help guide you towards a brighter financial future.

-If you have any questions about our Financial Wellness Program, please email education@umcu.org.
+If you have any questions about our Financial Wellness Programs, please email education@umcu.org.

 Already registered for an online workshop?
 Please use this secure link to join: